Oceanswave/lorgnette/README.md

 Lorgnette also uses PouchDB to store the full Pluralsight course listing locally so that retrieving a random course is done locally.
 It pulls the course listing down on first run and every 7 days thereafter.

-It's also a fun experiment in ES6 function generators and coroutines.
+It's also a fun experiment in node, electron, nightmare, promises, ES6 function generators and coroutines.
 Yeah, man!
 Love me some coroutines!
 #####Installation:
 Ensure Node and Git are installed.